egdels/covid19_txt_stat/README.md

   * Diagram "Death rate related to the date of publication"
   * Diagram "Deaths by reporting date per 1 million in the current publication"
 * For every group of age:
+  * Infection fatality rate and actual number of infections \*\*
   * Diagram "Deaths by reporting date of the age group in the current publication"
   * Diagram "Proportion of deaths in the age group of those who died in relation to the date of publication"
+  * Diagram "Death rate per reporting week"
+  * Diagram "Proportion of newly deceased with a reporting date of more than 30 days"

 Note on age groups: RKI only provided data with smaller age groups (alterspruppe2) on April 28, 2020 and April 29, 2020 via the above-mentioned source.
 With regard to the uniformity of the evaluations, this feature is therefore ignored.